alexaandru/go-sitter-forest/README.md

 ## Naming Conventions

-The language name used is the same as TreeSitter language name (lower case, underscore instead of spaces) and the same as the query folder name in `nvim_treesitter`.
+The language name used is the same as TreeSitter language name (the `name` exported by grammar.js) and the same as the query folder name in `nvim_treesitter` (where applicable).

 This keeps things simple and consistent.